This post may contain affiliate links. Read my full disclosure.

 A Second Attempt a Year Later

 A year later, I decided to give MUAC Mandelic Acid Serum (10%) another go before writing it off totally.
-Thank goodness I did that, for I wouldn’t have been able to enjoy its benefits.
+Thank goodness I did that, for I wouldn’t have been able to reap its benefits.
 And my $$$ would have gone to waste.

-Still, it broke me out.
+Yes, it still broke me out.
 During the first application, I had more than 10 tiny bumps emerging after a few hours.
 Fortunately, these pimples were micro-sized (about the size of a pore) and the sebum within could be scrapped off easily.
 No need to squeeze and it won’t develop obvious scars thereafter – just pink marks.
 This could be the purging phase?

 The second time I applied it (2 days later), there were less than 5 pimples.